 Notes

-• Stored in an airtight container or ziploc bag, this biscotti should stay crunchy and fresh for up to 2 weeks.
+• Store in an airtight container or ziploc bag.
+This biscotti should stay crunchy and fresh for up to 2 weeks.

 • Cut the logs thinner in width but keep the same thickness so you don’t have to adjust the baking time.
 You can make the biscotti as wide or thin as you like.